Erbenos/pcp-statsd-c/GSoC-proposal.md

 - To show what is already done (as the project is also my Master's thesis that I started to work on since January 2019)

 ### May 27 - June 28
+- To incorporate basic aggregation
-- To incorporate HDR histogram for data aggregation
+- To incorporate aggregation using HDR histogram
 - To incorporate Ragel parser
 - To write end-to-end/integration tests.